A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Introduction

 Our strategy departs from this paradigm: we reformulate the limiting aggregation-diffusion equation in conservative form and apply the relative entropy framework directly, thereby exploiting the full dissipative structure of the kinetic equation.
 This allows us to strengthen convergence estimates in weak topologies under well-prepared initial data.
 For instance, while \cite{CT22} established

-where ${\rm d}_2$ denotes the second-order Wasserstein distance, so that the convergence rate is saturated by the $\e$-term regardless of the accuracy of the initial data, our analysis shows that for suitably prepared initial conditions the error can be reduced to $O(\e^2)$.
-We also would like to remark that the $\e$ bound also appeared even in the perturbative framework \cite{Zho22}.
-From the perspective of time scaling, this improved rate can be regarded as essentially \emph{optimal}.
+where ${\rm d}_2$ denotes the second-order Wasserstein distance, so that the convergence rate is saturated by the $\e$-term regardless of the accuracy of the initial data, our analysis shows that, for suitably prepared initial data, the error can be reduced to $O(\e^2)$ in low-regularity topologies.
+We also note that the perturbative analysis in \cite{Zho22} yields an $O(\e)$ convergence rate for the kinetic distribution $f^\e$, but does not address the improved convergence of the macroscopic density $\rho^\e$.
+In this sense, the $O(\e^2)$ density estimate obtained here is consistent with the formally optimal diffusive scaling.